mathesar-foundation/mathesar-wiki/jobs/2022-06-localization-engineer.md

 	- automatically include new translated text into new releases of Mathesar
 - Collaborating with our designer to identify and fix design issues with localized UI
 - Creating and implementing a plan to localize product documentation
-- Improving Mathesar by building new features and fixing bugs as needed- Occasionally attending video calls between 12:00-15:30 UTC (21:00-23:30 JST) for:
+- Improving Mathesar by building new features and fixing bugs as needed
+- Occasionally attending video calls between 12:00-15:30 UTC (21:00-23:30 JST) for:
 	- meetings focused on a specific agenda
 	- team events
 - Helping with community building work (especially in Japan), including: